How to Choose Your Wedding Dress by Body Type: 6 Important Tips

-And whether wedding dress shopping is at the top of your priority list, or put it off until 2 weeks before your wedding day, choosing a wedding gown is never an easy task.
-Though some girls know what they’re looking for and can purchase a gown in a snap, others struggle to find a dress that brings out their personal style, and that best flatters their figure.
+Whether wedding dress shopping is at the top of your priority list, or put it off until 2 weeks before your wedding day, choosing a wedding gown is never an easy task.
+Some girls know what they’re looking for and can purchase a gown in a snap.
+Others struggle to find a dress that brings out their personal style, and that best flatters their figure.

 Not to worry, though.
 We’ve made it easier for you to choose the perfect wedding dress for your body type.
 Read on!